nmwsharp/DDGSpring2016/README.md

   * `pip install euclid` (concise 3D vector rotations)
   * `pip install plyfile` (read & write the `.ply` file format)

 3. The third package we need is called `pyopengl`, which contains bindings for 3D graphics and windowing.
-Unfortunately, there is an error involving the 64-bit version of `pyopengl` in the `pip` respository.
+Unfortunately, there is an error involving the 64-bit version of `pyopengl` in the `pip` repository.
 If you are running 32-bit Windows (unlikely), you can just execute `pip install pyopengl` as above.

   If you are running 64-bit Windows (most likely), you will need to download a proper version of the package here http://www.lfd.uci.edu/~gohlke/pythonlibs/, you want the file called `PyOpenGL-3.1.1b1-cp27-none-win_amd64.whl`.
 Then navigate to the file in the command prompt and execute `pip install PyOpenGL-3.1.1b1-cp27-none-win_amd64.whl`.
 This will install the package directly with the fixed version you just downloaded.